AI Use Cases/Law Firms

 Revenue & Operational Impact

 The operational cost is severe.
 When a mid-level associate or senior counsel departs unexpectedly, institutional knowledge walks out the door, client relationships fracture, and matters experience continuity gaps that trigger write-offs and client dissatisfaction.
-Firms lose 20-30% of billed hours per departing timekeeper during transition periods, and partner time spent managing backfill and knowledge transfer is entirely non-billable.
+Billed hours leak through every transition - matters stall, clients wait, write-offs follow - and the partner time spent managing backfill and knowledge transfer is entirely non-billable.
 Attrition compounds: losing one associate often triggers a cascade of departures within the practice group, as team cohesion erodes and workload concentration increases on remaining staff.

 Why Generic Tools Fail